10 Rookie Mistakes to Avoid on Disney Vacations

 Establish meeting places, especially when traveling in a large group to Disney.
 “Wearing matching themed clothes, preferably Disney themed in nature, is a common occurrence at Disney and does help to find each other,” says Rice.
 You can also remember what everyone is wearing by taking a picture on your phone at the beginning of each day.”

 Booking your room based on the nightly rate

 There are advantages to staying at one of the best Disney resorts for a family vacation.
 Neighboring hotels, however, also often offer shuttle services to the parks and could be good options, too.
 Don’t assume that hotels within walking distance are the most convenient.
 It’s better to consider all the variables and your specific needs and agenda—before booking a room, according to Rice.
 “Free parking or affordable parking, room categories and configurations, as well as other hotel amenities such as complimentary breakfast, and pool or workout facilities are other factors that may weigh into your decision,” says Rice.

 Skipping the extras

 Disney offers some perks and extras that more travelers should take advantage of including the FASTPASS+ and Extra Magic Hours.
 The FASTPASS+ is a ticket system that allows people to “skip the line” on three attractions at one park per day by picking the rides in advance of your trip—and it’s totally free.
-This also makes it easier to double up on the three rides every Disney World visitor should go on twice.
 Each park also has Extra Magic Hours for guests staying on-site.
 This free perk lets guests enter a Disney theme park an hour earlier or stay in a park two hours later than the official operating hours on select days.